davsec-teaching/ECS160-Winter2025/README.md

 UC Davis is dedicated to supporting the mental health and well-being of all students.
 If you or someone you know is feeling overwhelmed, depressed, or in need of assistance, confidential mental health services are available through [Student Health and Counseling Services](https://shcs.ucdavis.edu/).
-Please feel free to contact me by scheduling separate office hours if you would like to discuss any such factors affecting your class performance.
+Please also feel free to contact me by scheduling separate office hours if you would like to discuss any such factors affecting your class performance.
 Additional accommodations might also be available to address these factors.